spellfull/spellfull.github.io/_docs/01-quick-start-guide.md

 Spells extract new elements and cast magic.
 Read more about spells here[^spells].

 Let's see in practice what spells can do.
-First, let's extract a couple table definitions from the source database.
+First, let's extract a couple of table definitions from the source database.

 [^spells]: See [**Spells** page]({{ "/spells/" | relative_url }}) for a list of Alchemy spells and what they do.